 Ms. Inman said there was an urgent need to monitor hippo populations in Africa because of the species’ long-term decline in many parts of the continent.

 “Long-term statistics on animal populations are critical for understanding the nature and extent of species’ declines,” she said.

-“Our study shows that small, commercially available drones are a simple, affordable and effective method for wildlife conservation organisations to monitor threatened species.”
+“Our study shows that small, commercially available drones are a simple, affordable, and effective method for wildlife conservation organizations to monitor threatened species.”

 Reference: “Drone-based effective counting and ageing of hippopotamus (Hippopotamus amphibius) in the Okavango Delta in Botswana” by Victoria L. Inman, Richard T. Kingsford, Michael J. Chase and Keith E. A. Leggett, 5 December 2019, PLOS ONE.